angmay/databootcamp/7. SQL Challenge/README.md

 #### Data Modeling

-To plan out how the database will be constructed, and ERD was created.
+To plan out how the database will be constructed, an ERD was created.

 ![ERD](Images/QuickDBDSchematics.png)